 Configuration Manager isn't included in the Microsoft 365 Business Premium plan.

-What changes with licensing for co-management in Microsoft Endpoint Manager?
+What changes with licensing for co-management in the Microsoft Intune family of products?

 The co-management license lets Configuration Manager customers with Software Assurance get Intune PC management rights without having to purchase and assign individual Intune licenses to users.
-This license makes it easier for you to manage Windows devices with Microsoft Endpoint Manager.
+This license makes it easier for you to manage Windows devices with Microsoft Intune and Configuration Manager.